zpisecki/Team-All-wyn-In/README.md

 CALC_NLP.ipynb contains the SQL database creation and the NLP model Python code used for CALC dataset.

-tableau visualization.twb it is a Tableau file where we illustrate and visualize and created some of pur plots
+tableau visualization.twb It is a Tableau file where we illustrate and visualize and created some of pur plots

 Tableau Connection.R  We created this file to connecte our regression model in R to Tableau for further analysis